Methods of calculating tax

 Note

-The information on this page refers to your current obligations.
-For your obligations before 1 January 2019, please see the Employers Guide to PAYE.
+The information on this page refers to current employer obligations.
+For employer obligations before 1 January 2019, please see the Employers Guide to PAYE.

 Applying Emergency Tax

-Different rules for Emergency Tax apply depending on whether the employee has given you their PPSN.
+Different rules for Emergency Tax apply depending on whether the employee has given their PPSN to their employer.

 Where the employee provides a PPSN

-Your employee gives you their PPSN, but no RPN is available.
-Give your employee a tax cut-off point for their first four weeks of employment.
+An employee gives the employer their PPSN, but no RPN is available to download.
+The employer must give the employee a tax cut-off point for their first four weeks of employment.
 This is based on the single person tax cut-off point for the year.

 The Emergency Tax rates, rates bands and tax credits are available in Emergency Basis of Tax Deduction.